ISENBECK66/X-NetMed/README.md

 ---
 #### Terminal_2 - Gateway as local service
 ---
+Open a new terminal in the main folder of the project.

 Install dependencies in the virtual environment:
 (Run it into the folder where Pipfile and Pipfile.lock are located)
 ```